Back to Blog

 The SEO Damage

-For a business that generates leads through organic search, a 60–90 day ranking drop is a significant revenue event — one that never appears in the remediation invoice but is very real.
+Even after the blocklist warning is lifted, full ranking recovery typically takes 1–3 months as Google rebuilds trust in the domain.
+For a business that generates leads through organic search, that gap is a significant revenue event — one that never appears on the remediation invoice but is very real.

 The Reputation Cost